decidables/decidables/sites/detectable/src/exploration.md

 script: page
 ---

-## Visualizing the relationship between performance and model
+## Visualizing the relationship between model and performance

-We are now ready to put everything we have learned about Signal Detection Theory together into an integrated and explorable view of performance and theory.
+We are now ready to put everything we have learned about Signal Detection Theory together into an integrated and explorable view of theory and performance.

-The table of outcomes lists the count of each trial outcome: :key[Hits], :key[Misses], :key[False Alarms], and :key[Correct Rejections].
-These counts are further summarized with :key[Hit Rate], :key[False Alarm Rate], and overall :key[Accuracy].
+The table of outcomes lists the count of each trial outcome: :key[hits], :key[misses], :key[false alarms], and :key[correct rejections].
+These counts are further summarized with :key[hit rate], :key[false alarm rate], and overall :key[accuracy].
 You can modify any value, and any dependent values will update to maintain consistency.

-In ROC space, performance is plotted as :key[Hit Rate] versus :key[False Alarm Rate].
-All of the points with the same :key[Sensitivity] (:key[d′]) are illustrated with an :key[Iso-Sensitivity Curve].
-All of the points with the same :key[Bias] (:key[c]) are illustrated with an :key[Iso-Bias Curve].
+In ROC space, performance is plotted as :key[hit rate] versus :key[false alarm rate].
+All of the points with the same :key[sensitivity] (:key[d′]) are illustrated with an :ui[iso-sensitivity curve].
+All of the points with the same :key[bias] (:key[c]) are illustrated with an :ui[iso-bias curve].
 Moving the data point will cause the isocontours to update as well.

 The visual representation of the SDT model shows :key[Sensitivity] as the distance, :key[d′], between the noise and signal plus noise distributions.
 And it shows :key[Bias] as the location,